Link a database to Git

 Select the repository folder

-Additionally, to get more information on how to create a local Git repository and link your database to it with the help of Source Control, watch this video.
+Additionally, watch this video to learn more about how to create a local Git repository and link your database to it using Source Control.

 To learn more about versioning SQL databases linked to Git, you can refer to the following pages: